KiwiKid/openscadgen/README.md

 - [ ] Allow for building a whole directory of scad files (i.e. generate all the instances in a directory)
 - [ ] Split export folder into 'base' and 'has_part_letter' folders
 - [ ] Allow for setting of part id in the static instance config
+- [ ] Allow for exporting a set of images
+- [ ] (maybe) Configure option to automatically create a horizontal and/or vertical cross-sectional slice of the part
 - [ ] (maybe) make stl builds parallel to speed up processing time
 - [ ] Add clean-up option for old versions
-- [ ] Add config file generation quickstart command (to initialise a openscadgen config file from a scad file)
+- [ ] Add config file generation quickstart command (to initialize a openscadgen config file from a scad file)
 - [ ] (maybe) Add configurable watch mode to automatically re-run the tool when the scad file is changed
 - [ ] Tidy/Improve logging and log handling
 - [ ] Tools to ease handling of common openscad external libraries (i.e. BOSL2 etc)
 - [-] Warn when replacing existing stl export files
 - [-] Add ability to configure ranges of parameters in config file with auto-naming (i.e. i want models for each handle_diameter from 5 to 10, with )
+- [ ] Improve

 If you have any ideas/bugs/etc, please let me know and i'll try and fix them where possible.
-I do want to keep the goals of the project simple and specific.
+I do want to keep the goals of the project simple and specific (i have)